GovReady/govready-q/Schema.md

 ### Private Assets

 Private assets are other files that are stored with a module but are not exposed by the web server.
-The assets are intended to be used by external Python code (see the `external-functions` Module field above and the `external-function` question type below).
+The directory provides a place to store files for internal use during module development.

 Place private assets in a `private-assets` subdirectory next to the module YAML file.

-In the Python code, you can get a path to a private asset like this:

-	os.path.join(os.path.dirname(__file__), 'private-assets', 'assetfile.dat')

-(This works since the Python code is in the same directory as the module, and so the private-assets subdirectory is next to the Python code file as well as the module YAML file.)

 Questions
 ---------